Fair Representation Act (United States)

+The Fair Representation Act has been endorsed by the non-profit activist group FairVote.

 Purpose

+Possible representation in the congressional delegations of Connecticut and Oklahoma under the Fair Representation Act, which is designed to eliminate partisan gerrymandering.

 Beyer has stated the goal of the bill is to reduce polarization and partisanship by incentivizing elected representatives to appeal to a broader range of voters.
 He further argues that ranked choice voting and multi-seat districts would reduce the number of safe-seat districts and encourage more political competition.

 The act is also alleged to ensure more proportional representation, both with political parties but also with the election of more women and minority candidates.
 Additionally, it is argued that the act, if passed, would dramatically curb the potential for gerrymandered districts.